 Discipleship Intern with those addicted in the UK

 This is hands-on discipleship!
-Be Jesus to those longing to be free from addiction by working, living and worshipping alongside those whose broken lives are being restored.
+Be Jesus to those longing to be free from addiction by working, living and worshipping alongside those in England and Scotland whose broken lives are being restored.

 Betel offers short and long-term internships opportunities to serve on worship teams, apply business skills in Betel’s charitable businesses, and more.